 Under the law, bicycles have the same rights as any motorized vehicle that travels the roadway.
-But, according to a survey by the National Highway Traffic Safety Administration, one in 10 cyclists feel threatened for their personal safety when they take their bikes on the road.
+However, according to a survey by the National Highway Traffic Safety Administration, one in ten cyclists feel threatened for their personal safety when they take their bikes on the road.

-You may ride a bicycle for different reasons.
-Bike riding is a fun and useful activity that’s good for your health and gets you outdoors.
-If your health and safety is compromised because of a reckless or negligent driver, our team of attorneys are here to defend your rights.
+There are many reasons why people choose to ride a bike, and there is no doubt that riding a bike is a fun and useful way to get you outdoors and improve your health.
+But if your health and safety is compromised because of a reckless or negligent driver, our team of personal injury attorneys are here to defend your rights.

-If you’ve been in a bicycle accident where a motorist hit you or caused you harm, you may need an attorney to seek damages.
-In a legal sense, if you were riding on a bicycle and were injured from a fall, you may also have the right to seek compensation from those responsible.
+If you’ve been in a bicycle accident where a motorist hit you or caused you harm, you may need a bicycle accident lawyer to help you seek the compensation that you deserve.

 Common Causes Of Bicycle Accidents

 By and large, the overwhelming majority of bicycle fatalities are caused by motor vehicles.
-Because a motor vehicle is a much bigger machine than a bicycle, the end result of the crash is likely catastrophic.
-Cyclists are out in the open and have limited protection.
+Because cyclists are out in the open and have limited protection compared to car accidents, the end result of a crash is likely catastrophic.

 Some of the common causes of bicycle accidents involving motor vehicles include:

-- a motor vehicle fails to yield at an intersection, turn, or merge
+- a motor vehicle fails to yield the right of way at an intersection, turn, or merge

 - a crash occurs because a motor vehicle uses overtaking maneuvers to pass a cyclist